Rietmon/DamnScript/readme.md

 - ⚡ Lightning-fast execution and loading speed
 - 💾 Minimal memory and resource consumption
 - 🛠 JIT and AOT compilation
-- 🧱 No managed allocations (*when using unmanaged types and corresponding API)
+- 🧱 Minimal managed allocations (*when using unmanaged types and corresponding API)
-- 🛡 High level of security
+- 🛡 High level of safety
 - 🔗 Full support for calling C# methods (including async)
 - 🔁 Control structures: `if`, `else`, `for`, `while`
 - ✍️ Working with all C# data types